Collection relating to the service of Fergus Robert Cox, 1915-1917 - Part 6

 George, with a letter they would be too

-Bulky for the Envelope.
-This is a snap of
+Bulky for the Envelope This is a snap of

 the wharf at the salt lake.
 Well how are

-you doing with your socks.
+you doing with your sock.
 You will

 be first rate at the pearl stitch for the heel